- Nov 21, 2022

 My advice would be try not to care about what other people think or feel pressured to feed a certain way you do what is best for you and your family.
 I would also say if you do choose to breastfeed do give yourself that time when your baby is born to learn and become confident about breastfeeding, before you invite visitors to stay.

 Thank you Katy for sharing your journey with us.
 It must have been so hard on you both mentally and physically, and we're so happy that everything finally ended how you wanted.
 Congratulations for your growing family <3

 During her pregnancy, we gifted Katy the Lola&Lykke Pregnancy Support Band to ensure her pregnancy could be as pain-free and enjoyable as we could make it and I'm happy to report she really enjoyed it:

-Infertility is at worst a toll on you and your body, and at worst an emotional crisis overlapping into all aspects of your life.
+Infertility is at best a toll on you and your body, and at worst an emotional crisis overlapping into all aspects of your life.
 There are many ways it can be medically treated with IVF and other ways, but we often forget the emotional toll it takes on your wellbeing.
 Have a look at Jenni Huhtala's recent article in our blog: Psychotherapy can help treat the emotional crisis of infertility.
 Jenni is a licensed psychotherapist, specialised family therapist, couples therapist, and sexual therapist, and one of our amazing Experts!